Darnell Dockett

-Darnell Maurice Dockett (born May 27, 1981) is a former American football defensive end who had a ten-season career playing for the Arizona Cardinals of the National Football League (NFL).
-He was drafted by the Cardinals in the third round of the 2004 NFL Draft.
-He played college football at Florida State University.
+Darnell Maurice Dockett (born May 27, 1981) is an American former professional football player who was a defensive end for 11 seasons with the Arizona Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the third round of the 2004 NFL draft.
+He played college football for the Florida State Seminoles.

 Dockett played defensive tackle for the first five seasons of his career until the Cardinals switched to a 3–4 defense, leading him to move to defensive end.

-High school career
+Early life

 Dockett started football relatively late.
 In his first youth league game, he ran the wrong way with a fumble for a safety against his team.
 He attended Paint Branch High School in Burtonsville, Maryland, where he set a school record with 47 sacks in his career.
-As a senior, tallied 171 tackles (109 solo), 15 sacks, two caused fumbles, three recovered, three blocked punts and an interception returned for a touchdown, earning Maryland Player of the Year honors as well as All-American selections by USA Today and Parade.
+As a senior, he tallied 171 tackles (109 solo), 15 sacks, two caused fumbles, three recovered, three blocked punts and an interception returned for a touchdown, earning Maryland Player of the Year honors as well as All-American selections by USA Today and Parade.

 A highly regarded prospect, Dockett was ranked the No. 17 prospect in the country by The Sporting News.
 Recruited by numerous schools, Dockett selected Florida State over Ohio State and North Carolina.